gera-k/VSC-Nordic-example/README.md

 Run the ble_app_blinky\vscode.bat.
 It opens VcCode workspace containing three folders - the root folder of the app (containing main.c) and two hw-specific folders PCA10040 and PCA10056.

 Open the main.c and verify that IntelliSense has found all header files.
-Go though the file and verify that you acn access definitios etc. Note that there are two IntelliSense configurations, one per each hw variant.
+Go though the file and verify that you can follow definitios etc. Note that there are two IntelliSense configurations, one per each hw variant.

 There are five tasks configured in each hw-specific folder: